 - Lose longshore drift from river-fed deltas by

-- “Dams” along coast (jetties or groins that stick out, block drift to trap sand, let clean water pass to erode beyond)
+- “dams” along the coast (jetties or groins that stick out, block drift to trap sand, let clean water pass to erode beyond);

 But many coastal residents are crabby

-- From past sea-level rise and glaciation, dams and coastal modifications (see previous point, "The Coast Is Friendly--Bouy Meets Gull")
+- from past sea-level rise and glaciation, dams and coastal modifications (see the previous point, "The Coast Is Friendly--Buoy Meets Gull");

-- From sea-level rise now (from warming expanding water and melting ice, plus groundwater mining, with worries about future of huge ice sheets)
+- from sea-level rise now (from warming expanding water and melting ice, plus groundwater mining, with worries about the future of huge ice sheets);

 Reminder - Continue to work on Exercise #4.
 Consult the Course Calendar for specific due dates.

 Following are some supplementary materials for Unit 8.
 While you are not required to review these, you may find them interesting and possibly even helpful in preparing for the quiz!

 Please feel free to send an email to ALL of the teachers and TA's through Canvas conversations with any questions.
 Failure to email ALL teachers and TA's may result in a delayed or missed response.
 See "How to send email in GEOSC 10" for instructions